Written by Tomas Meskauskas

 Windows 8 users: Open Internet Explorer and click on the "gear" icon.
 Select "Internet Options".
 In the opened windows select "Advanced" tab and click on the "Reset" button.

 Remove DoSearches from Google Chrome:

 The DoSearches.com browser hijacker changes the "Target" field of the Google Chrome shortcut.
 To fix this - locate your Google Chrome shortcut on your Desktop and click the right mouse button over it.
 In the opened menu choose "Properties".
 In the opened window locate the Target field and eliminate all text (hxxp://www.dosearches.com/...), which is entered after "C:\Program Files\Google\Chrome\Application\chrome.exe".

 Remove Dosearches.com related browser extensions:

-Change the Google Chrome homepage from dosearches.com to you preferred domain - click on the wrench (bars) icon, select "Settings".
+Change the Google Chrome homepage from dosearches.com to you preferred domain - click the Chrome menu icon(at the top right corner of Google Chrome) select "Settings".
 In the "On startup" section click "set pages", hover your mouse over www.dosearches.com and click the x symbol.
 Now you can add your preferred website as your homepage.